hosokawa0825/THInnerShadow/README.md

-InnerShadow
+THInnerShadow
 ======================
-InnerShadow is a UIView class extension that adds inner shadow to view.
+THInnerShadow is a UIView class extension that adds inner shadow to view.

 How to use
 ------